obiwancanoli/passenger_py/README.md

 # passenger_py
-"Passenger" is a password generator program made with Python
+"Passenger" is a password generator program made with Python.

+REQUIREMENTS:
+ pyperclip module